terriburns/Practice/README.md

 <a href="http://www.amazon.it/Cracking-Coding-Interview-Programming-Questions/dp/098478280X">Cracking the Coding Interview</a>

-& some New York University coursework
+& some <a href="https://cs.nyu.edu/web/index.html">New York University coursework</a>.